 Addresses some of the basic and common repair techniques for woodwind, brass, and percussion instruments.
-Included in the course are common emergency repairs and techniques for preventative care and maintenance.
-This class also examines the process of equipping an instrument repair facility with appropriate tools and materials, building a repair and replacement budget for musical instruments, and the process of securing bids for instrument repair and selecting a reliable technician to be responsible for more extensive instrument repairs.
+Includes common emergency repairs and techniques for preventative care and maintenance.
+Also examines the process of equipping an instrument repair facility with appropriate tools and materials, building a repair and replacement budget for musical instruments, and the process of securing bids for instrument repair and selecting a reliable technician to be responsible for more extensive instrument repairs.